OxfordTechnicalSolutions/ucom-decoder/README.md

 ## Python
 There is a Python version of the UCOM decoder SDK.

+### Requirements
+The code has been tested with Python 3.12.
+It may work with earlier versions, but if any issues with package dependencies are encountered then it is recommended to upgrade to at least Python 3.12.

 ### Installation
 1. Create a working folder and clone the UCOM_decoder repository: